Stuyk/altv-athena/documentation/faq.md

 ## Theoretical Player Limitations?

 The Athena framework has not been tested with high player counts yet.
 However, compared to the old code of O:RP and the steps I've taken to ensure that client's get the best performance they can.
-I do believe Athena is capable of handling at least 400 players at a time.
-However, this will be dependent on what else is added into Athena.
+I do believe Athena is capable of handling at least 500 players at a time.
+However, this will only apply to the vanilla version of Athena which means not using any additional mods.

 ## Cannot Interact with Anything